gsplugins/docs/content/gs-books-showcase/all-books.md

 ---
-title: 'Books Showcase'
+title: 'Books Showcase / All Books'
 date: '2019-11-07T04:32:27+00:00'
-weight: 4
+weight: 5
 ---

 Go to GS Books Showcase -&gt; Books Showcase to see all the books you added till now.
 Mentioned columns will display here